risckaust/risc-documentations/docs/source/1-z-gazebo-simulation.rst

 SITL with Gazebo
 -----

-There are launch files available to run the simulation wrapped in ROS
+There are launch files available to run the simulation wrapped in the ROS.

-To run SITL wrapped in ROS with Rover configation, the ROS environment needs to be updated:
+To run SITL wrapped in ROS with Rover configuration, the ROS environment needs to be updated:

 .. code-block:: bash